29 Easy Dinner Recipes for Two That Feel Homemade and Special

 23) Creamy Tuscan Chicken

-Season 2 boneless skinless chicken breasts (or 4 thighs) with salt, pepper, and 1 teaspoon Italian seasoning.
-Heat 2 tablespoons of olive oil in a skillet over medium-high heat.
-Sear chicken 4-5 minutes per side until deeply golden.
-Done when the internal temperature reads 165°F and the chicken is firm to the touch.
-Remove to a plate.
-In the same pan, reduce heat to medium.
-Add 3 cloves of minced garlic and cook 30 seconds.
-Pour in 1 cup heavy cream, 1/3 cup chopped sun-dried tomatoes (oil-packed, drained), 1/2 cup chicken broth, and 1/3 cup grated Parmesan.
-Simmer 3-4 minutes until the sauce has thickened to coat the back of a spoon.
-Stir in 2 cups baby spinach, cook 1 minute until wilted.
-Return chicken to the pan, spoon sauce over.
-Serve over pasta or with crusty bread.
+To season two chicken breasts (or four chicken thighs), use salt, pepper, and one teaspoon of Italian seasoning.
+Pour two tablespoons of olive oil into a skillet and heat it over medium-high heat.
+Sear the chicken on each side for 4-5 minutes until golden brown.
+The chicken is done once it is firm to the touch and its internal temperature is at 165°F. Place onto a plate, then lower the heat to medium for the same pan.
+Add three minced garlic cloves and cook for 30 seconds.
+Pour in one cup of heavy cream, one third cup (drained and chopped) oil-packed sun-dried tomatoes, half a cup of chicken broth, and one third cup of grated parmesan.
+Let it simmer for 3-4 minutes until the sauce thickens enough to coat the back of a spoon.
+Stir in two cups of baby spinach and cook for one minute or until it wilts.
+Place the chicken back into the pan and spoon some sauce on top.
+It is great served with pasta or some crusty bread.

-Swap: Half-and-half can replace heavy cream for a lighter sauce.
+For a lighter sauce, you may substitute heavy cream with half-and-half.
 Add Italian sausage (browned first) for a meatier version.

 24) Black Bean Nachos

-Preheat oven to 400°F and line a half-sheet pan with foil or parchment.
-Drain and rinse 1 can of black beans until the water runs clear, then tip into a bowl and mash about a third of them with a fork.
-Stir in 1/2 teaspoon cumin, a squeeze of lime, and a pinch of salt.
-Build in two tiers: scatter half a bag of tortilla chips (about 10 oz total, restaurant-style) across the pan, top with half the beans, then half of 2-3 cups freshly grated cheese (sharp cheddar plus Monterey Jack).
-Repeat with the remaining chips, beans, and cheese.
-Add any hot toppings now — sliced jalapeños, thinly sliced red onion, leftover carnitas or shredded chicken.
-Bake 7-10 minutes, until the cheese is fully melted and starting to bubble at the edges; for browned tops, broil 30-60 seconds and watch the whole time.
-Top with the cold stuff: salsa or pico, diced avocado or guac, sour cream, chopped cilantro, sliced scallions, and a hard squeeze of lime.
+First, set your oven to 400°F to preheat.
+As it heats up, line a half-sheet pan with foil or parchment paper.
+Take one black bean can, drain and rinse the beans, and until the water is clear, pour the beans into a bowl.
+Mash about a third of the beans with a fork.
+Incorporate half a teaspoon of cumin, a small amount of lime, and a pinch of salt.
+For two tiers, spread half a bag of tortilla chips (approximately 10 ounces, restaurant-style) across the pan, then layer half the beans, and top with half of 2-3 cups grated cheese (sharp cheddar and Monterey Jack).
+Proceed with the remaining chips, beans, and cheese.
+You may add spicy toppings to your liking, including sliced jalapeños, red onions (thinly sliced), carnitas (leftover), or shredded chicken.
+Cook for 7 to 10 minutes, or until the cheese fully melts and edges bubble.
+To brown the top, set the broiler for 30 to 60 seconds, keeping a close watch.
+Add the following cold toppings to your order: salsa or pico de gallo, diced avocado or guacamole, sour cream, cilantro, scallions, and a squeeze of lime.
 Serve straight from the pan.
 Full Recipe HERE

 25) Greek Chicken Pitas